gnu-octave/symbolic/matlab_smt_differences.md

   * Suppose we have a symfun `g(s,t) = x`.
 Both SMT and OctSymPy agree that `symvar(g, 1)` is `s` (i.e., preference for the independent variables).
 However, `symvar(g)` gives `[s t x]` in OctSymPy and `x` in SMT.
 I suspect this is an SMT bug.
+At any rate, its probably better to use `argnames` and `symvar(formula)` if these sorts of subtlies are important to you.

   * SMT and OctSymPy differ in how the return solutions to systems of equation has multiple solutions.
 For example: `d = solve(x*x ==